 Development of genetic engineering

 - Red biotechnology has been making waves in the pharmaceutical industry.
-When you hear the term red biotechnology applications, you may not know what it is referring to, but in the medical industry it refers to medical drugs that are produced by applying methods of biotechnology.
+When you hear the term red biotechnology applications, you may not know what it is referring to.
+Still, in the medical industry, it refers to medical drugs that are produced by applying methods of biotechnology.

 - Once a biopharmaceutical is created and approved for use, it typically goes through the process of being patented to give it exclusive rights for manufacturing and production.
 Because of the high cost usually associated with using biotechnology methods in creating biopharmaceuticals, it is important to the creator of the new drug to be able to maintain rights to it to help absorb a portion of the cost it took in the stages of development.

 Future of Red-Biotechnology